juliagarlor/MidtermRepo/README.md

 * StudentAccountControllerTest
 * ThirdPartyControllerTest

+We have an additional test of the fraud checker inside the package service/impl, at the same level as the controller/impl package containing the controllers tests.

 ## All yours

 Any feedback for improvement is welcome.
 Meanwhile, I hope you have fun with this project, but remember that life is too short to waste it with testing.